 Our aim is to advance our understanding of how key intellectual concepts such as gender, race, nationality, language, class and religion construct and shape our identities.

 By focusing on these areas, research in the faculty will continue to examine how we intellectually map our place in the universe.

 Many of the big global challenges that we face today have been shaped by historical and cultural forces.
 It is by understanding the complexity of the evolution of such challenges that we can identify solutions and implement improvements within society.

 How we understand our culture, our identity and our history is crucial to our engagement with the modern world.

 This ability to see issues from a different perspective is a key component of our research.

 We use historical and literary contexts of the past to influence actions in the present through our research centres and groupings.
 These include:

 - Scottish Oral History Centre

-- Centre for the Social History of Health & Healthcare
+- Centre for the Social History of Health and Health care

 - Centre for the Study of Human Rights Law